DirectoryTree/LdapRecord-Docs/laravel/v3/debugging.md

-If you do not see any error message and are immediately returned back to the login page, then you have likely changed the username field on your `resources/views/auth/login.blade.php` but have not updated it inside of your `LoginController`, or vice versa.
+If you do not see any error message and are immediately returned back to the login page, then you have likely changed the username field on your `resources/views/auth/login.blade.php` but have not updated it inside your `LoginController`, or vice versa.

 For example, if you want users to login by a `username` instead of their `email`, make sure you've changed this via the `username` method,